-Level Green Building Activities Reported Platinum The city supports and encourages innovative green building design efforts by local architects, engineers and contractors that feature alternative heating and cooling systems, such as ground source heat pump that uses natural cooling for radiant heating and cooling.
-This includes "Parkview Place," an innovative home that won the Cool Davis Climate Solutions Award. www.cooldavis.org/wp-content/uploads/climate -solution-award-for-Parview-Place-for-website.pdf As part of the upgrade of the multi-modal train station (see Efficient Transportation), Davis used straw bale construction for seating outside of the building.
+- 4. Davis adopted a Green Building ordinance in in the early 2000s that exceeded state standards.
+The city has since adopted Tier 1 of CalGreen and is considering adopting a Zero Net Energy reach code for new construction in advance of the state's 2020 standard. - 5.
+Davis has helped to create a community and government climate that supports innovative building design and construction by local developers and residents. - 6.
+The city supports and encourages innovative green building design efforts by local architects, engineers and contractors that feature alternative heating and cooling systems, such as ground source heat pump that uses natural cooling for radiant heating and cooling.
+This includes "Parkview Place," an innovative home that won the Cool Davis Climate Solutions Award. - 7.
+As part of the upgrade of the multi-modal train station, Davis used straw bale construction for seating outside of the building.
 This was part of a civic arts project at the hub, funded through the city's art in public places program.
-2016

-Waste Reduction and Recycling Activity
+Waste Reduction and Recycling Activities

-Level Waste Reduction Activity Reported Silver Davis is a pioneer in promoting reduce, reuse and recycle.
-In 1974, Davis was one of the first cities in California to offer residents curbside recycling.
-Decades before California adopted broad recycling requirements for cities and counties (and their residents and businesses), Davis city residents and businesses have enjoyed single and multi-family and business recycling opportunities, as well as curbside organics collection.
-The city's exclusive franchise with its local solid waste company, Davis Waste Removal, has provided flexibility to implement these types of programs over the years. www.cityofdavis.org/city-hall/public-works/solid-waste-and- recycling 2016
+1. 1974, Davis was one of the first cities in California to offer residents curbside recycling.
+Decades before California adopted broad recycling requirements for cities and counties, Davis residents and businesses have enjoyed single and multi-family and business recycling opportunities, as well as curbside organics collection.

-Level Waste Reduction Activities Reported Gold As a college town, Davis provides an important service at the end of the school year for students living in apartments.
-Since 2001, the city's recycling program teams up with local apartment association and apartment managers to encourage reuse of items and reduce the amount of waste that happens during the annual August move-out.
-Davis Recycling department staff sets up donation stations at participating apartment properties, and residents donate items they no longer want or need.
-Local non-profit groups and other apartment residents stop by and take the items they want.
-The end result is that good, usable items are kept out of the trash.
-There is also a possibility of waste disposal savings for apartment managers.
-Many participating apartment properties experience a reduction in generated waste during turnover. www.cityofdavis.org/city-hall/public-works/solid-waste-and-recycling/multifamily-programs/apartment-move-out-waste-reduction-program In May 2011, the City of Davis Recycling Program and Davis Waste Removal started a pilot program to test food scraps from commercial customers in Davis and to determine the feasibility of a larger commercial program.
-The program is scheduled to expand citywide in July 2016 as part of the city's new organic waste program. www.cityofdavis.org/city-hall/public-works/solid-waste-ond-recycling/compost/commercial-food-scrap-collection 2016
+- 2. Since 2001, the city's recycling program has teamed up with local apartment association and apartment managers to encourage reuse of items and reduce the amount of waste that happens during the annual August move-out.
+Davis Recycling Department staff sets up donation stations at participating apartment properties, and residents donate items they no longer want or need.
+Local non-profit groups and other apartment residents stop by and take the items they want. - 3.
+In May 2011, the Recycling program and Davis Waste Removal started a pilot program to test food scrap collection program to carefully evaluate all aspects of collecting food scraps from commercial customers in Davis and to determine the feasibility of a larger commercial program.
+The program is scheduled to expand citywide in July 2016 as part of the city's new organic waste program.